learningmatter-mit/atom_by_atom/README.md

 conda activate atombyatom
 ```

+## Downloading the data

-Data for training per-site CGCNN can be found in the data folder.
+The data for training the per-site models can be downloaded using the following command: